 - Championship Detroit Tigers, Detroit Red Wings, Detroit Pistons, and Detroit Lions give sports fans in Detroit plenty to cheer about.

 - Major theaters in Detroit include The Fillmore Detroit and Orchestra Hall.

 Get Out The Map

 Where to begin your search?
 Roofstock created a heat map of Detroit based on our Neighborhood Rating, a dynamic algorithm that enables you to make informed investment decisions by measuring school district quality, home values, employment rates, income levels and other vital investment criteria.

 DARK GREEN: 4-5 star neighborhood

 YELLOW: 2.5-3 star neighborhood

 RED: 1 star neighborhood

-Ready to invest in the Detroit market?
-Start by creating your free Roofstock account.
-We'll notify you when we have Detroit properties that matches your search criteria.
+Ready to invest in the Detroit housing market?
+If you haven't already done so, create your free Roofstock account and set up alerts.
+We'll notify you when we have an Detroit investment property that matches your search criteria.